inwow/wmfraMEWROK/CODE/louvain-generic/README.txt

 - weights are stored in a separate file, which allows disk usage reduction if different weights are to be used on the same topology
-- any given partition can be used as a seed for the algorithm rather than just
+- any given partition can be used as a seed for the algorithm rather than just the trivial partition where each node belongs to its own community
+- initial network can contain loops if network is considered weighted
+- graph is not renumbered by default in the convert program
+- an optional verbose mode has been added and the program is silent by default
+- some portions of the code have been c++ improved (type * -> vector<type>) These modifications imply that any binary graph file created with the previous versions of the code is not comptabile with this version.
+You must therefore regenerate all the binary files.

+Version 0.1 and 0.2:
+- initial community detection algorithm